fpereiro/proof/notes.md

 - Symbols printed by the UTM: `:ACD01uvwxyz`.
 Note that `LRN` (the movement letters) are not included, nor the semicolons that separate the machine instructions, nor the double colon for separating the instructions from the complete configurations, nor the schwas.
 The UTM already receives a tape where the instructions are already printed.

 - Review of terms:
-   - m-configuration: state of mind.
+   - *m-configuration*: state of mind.
-   - Machine: set of m-configurations.
+   - *machine*: set of m-configurations.
-   - Configuration: current m-configuration + scanned symbol.
+   - *configuration*: current m-configuration + scanned symbol.
-   - Automatic machines: those that depend on the configuration exclusively to guide their action, without external human choice.
+   - *automatic machines*: those that rely on the configuration exclusively to guide their next action, without external human choice.
+All the machines in this proof are automatic.
-   - Complete configuration: current m-configuration + scanned symbol + contents of the entire tape.
+   - *complete configuration*: current m-configuration + scanned symbol + contents of the entire tape.
-   - Circular machines: those that get stuck and don't continue printing 0s and 1s.
+   - *circular machines*: those that get stuck and don't continue printing 0s and 1s.
 These are the bad ones.
-   - Circle-free machines: those that never get stuck and continue printing 0s and 1s.
+   - *circle-free machines*: those that never get stuck and continue printing 0s and 1s.
 These are the good ones.
-   - Computable sequence: a sequence that can be computed by a circle-free machine.
+   - *computable sequence*: a sequence that can be computed by a circle-free machine.
-   - m-configuration structure: a number of
+   - *m-configuration structure*: for each possible scanned symbol, a number of operations (consisting of a single printing operation (blank is also a symbol) and moving one to the left or one to the right) and a final m-configuration (which also can be the current m-configuration).
+   - *tape*: a medium divided in squares, which has a first square and extends infinitely to the right as needed.
+   - *starting m-configuration*: the current m-configuration at the beginning of the operation of the machine.
+For each of the machine, Turing always names it *b* (for *begin*).

 - Going from the m-functions skeleton tables to strict configurations.